Can You Eat Tuna During Pregnancy?

 • Albacore Tuna: White tuna is available in cans or pouches.
 It’s safe to have albacore tuna while pregnant, limited to 6 ounces or 2 medium-sized cans per week.
 You may consume it in the form of a tuna salad during pregnancy.

 • Yellowfin Tuna: It is also known as light tuna and has a more profound flavour.
-Available in cans and pouches, yellowfin tuna in pregnancy should be cut down to 2 or 3 servings per week.
+Available in cans and pouches, yellowfin tuna during pregnancy should be cut down to 2 or 3 servings per week.

 • Skipjack Tuna: Skipjack tuna has moderate levels of mercury.
 It is safe, but limit consumption to 1 or 2 servings a week.